 You never see their share of the (retail) sale, so it’s not included in your profit and loss.

 But in D2C, you calculate it on the price the shopper pays.
 That’s clearly higher than the price the retailer pays.
-So, the denominator is always higher in D2C margin percentage calculations.
+So, the numerator is always higher in D2C margin percentage calculations.
 That usually makes the profit percentage lower, even though you get more cash from the sale.

 In addition, the delivery cost per unit is always lower selling to a retailer than selling D2C.
 Think about it.
 You deliver truck- and pallet-loads to a retailer.
 It goes to one central location.
 It’s spread out over all those units.

-Factors that will shift your average delivery cost
+Factors which impact average delivery cost

 To make it even tougher, this average delivery cost won’t stay the same.
 Changes in order patterns make it move around, and these are hard to predict.